 - Great team environment

-- A real opportunity to make a difference
+- A real opportunity to make a difference in ethnic community

 - Ability to establish and maintain positive working relationships with key stakeholders.